Making a small claim

-If your CCJ is being enforced by High Court Enforcement Officers (HCEOs), the procedure is different.
-The debtor can make an application to the High Court for a ‘stay of execution’ to stop the HCEOs acting.
+If your CCJ is being enforced by high court bailiffs, the procedure is different.
+The debtor can make an application to the High Court for a ‘stay of execution’ to stop the bailiffs acting.
 This application will be heard by a High Court ‘master’.
 Contact us for advice.

 In certain circumstances, you can apply for an order to secure the debt against the debtor’s property.
 This is known as a ‘charging order’.
 A charging order may be made against things such as shares or an insurance policy, but is most commonly used against a debtor’s home.
 A charging order will not recover your money immediately, but will mean that you are paid when the property is sold in the future.
 You may need a solicitor to help you apply for a charging order.

 - If you applied for a county court judgment before 1 October 2012, you can only apply for a charging order if the debtor does not pay the judgment as the court ordered.

 - If you applied for a county court judgment on or after 1 October 2012, you can apply for a charging order even if the debtor has paid the judgment as the court ordered.